MaWiMa/CCS/en/Changing_Canadian_Schools-024.md

 like Luke Elwood, attended a regular class while the legal manoeuvring went on in the background.
-In June 1989, several weeks after the Spechial Committee of Lagislators received its mandate to review progress toward integration, the Robichauds were (from 25) scheduld to take their case to court.
+In June 1989, several weeks after the Spechial Committee of Lagislators received its mandate to review progress toward integration, the Robichauds were (from 25) scheduled to take their case to court.

 .